 - Large nonstick skillet

 - 8 slices Jewish seeded rye bread

 - 4 tbsp Unsalted butter, at room temperature

 - 1 RECIPE Homemade Russian dressing

-- Prep – Microwave corned beef slices with 2 tbsp water in a sealed plastic bag for 1½ minutes.
+- Prep – Microwave corned beef slices with a few tbsp water in a sealed plastic bag for 1½ minutes.
 Place sauerkraut in a bowl and microwave for 1 minute.
 Drain any excess liquid from both.
 Assemble – Heat a large skillet over medium-low heat, melt 1 tbsp butter.
-Spread 1 side of 4 bread slice with ½ tbsp of softened butter.
+Spread 1 side of a bread slice with ½ tbsp of softened butter.
 Place 2 unbuttered slices in the pan.
 Spread 2 tbsp of Russian dressing on each slice, then top with 1 slice of Swiss cheese, ¼ lb. corned beef, ¼ cup sauerkraut, and a second slice of swiss cheese.
 Top that with a slice of buttered bread, buttered side up.Cook until golden and crispy on the bottom, about 5 minutes.
 Carefully flip and cook, pressing down to compress a little, about 3 minutes more.
 Both sides should be golden brown and the cheese melted.
 Transfer to a plate and cover with a second plate.
 Repeat to make more toasted sandwiches.
-Cut each in half and serve warm with potato chips and coleslaw or macaroni salad .
+Cut each in half and serve warm with potato chips and coleslaw.

 - Be careful not to burn the toasted bread by keeping heat low and carefully watching.